theripper93/theripper-premium-hub/README.md

 Automatically check for my premium modules updates.

+## Downloading

+Currently the download option is non functional but in the future it will bring you to the patreon post for the download - no update of this module is required when the function goes live.

 ## Options

 By default the module will check on startup and will also check for modules that are installed but not enabled, you can change these options in the module settings